burn56/theaterroom/README.md

 3. Click "Add Stack."
 4. Name your stack (e.g., `plex-web-trigger`).
 5. Copy and paste the content of your `docker-compose.yml` file into the "Web editor" field.
+6. Replace `Your_Plex_Auth_Token` with your actual Plex token in the environment variable section.
-6. Click "Deploy the stack."
+7. Click "Deploy the stack."
-7. Once the stack is deployed, you can access the Flask app by visiting `http://your-synology-ip:4942/play_movie`.
+8. Once the stack is deployed, you can access the Flask app by visiting `http://your-synology-ip:4942/play_movie/player_id_here/movie_id_here`.

 ## Configuring Your RFID Token

-Configure your RFID token in Hubitat to open the URL `http://your-synology-ip:4942/play_movie` when scanned, which will trigger the movie playback on your Plex server.
+Configure your RFID token in Hubitat to open the URL `http://your-synology-ip:4942/play_movie/player_id_here/movie_id_here` when scanned, which will trigger the movie playback on your Plex server.